Money Done Right may be compensated if you make a purchase after clicking on a link.

 But wait, there’s more!

 Most other sites similar to InboxDollars that pay you to play games refer to the GSN games that cost you money out of pocket, so you’re not really gaining anything there.
-InboxDollars, on the other hand, have their own games that doesn’t require you to pay to play.
+InboxDollars, on the other hand, have their own games that don’t require you to pay to play.

 The games at InboxDollars are fun and addictive!
 The best part is you WILL get paid actual money while you’re killing time playing addictive games.

 It’s not a whole lot of money, but if you love games, then at least with these games you’re earning a little something for that time you’re wasting, and having fun too.